WarcraftPriests/bookofshadows/blog/2025-10-01-alpha/index.md

 - Dark Ascension
 - Void Bolt
 - Void Torrent (currently nothing updated for Voidweaver)
+- Void Shift
+- Psychic Horror

 ## Talent Tree
 [Early preview](https://www.wowhead.com/news/all-talents-tree-on-midnight-alpha-so-many-new-talents-378673#priest-shadow)

 ### Class Tree
+- Shadowfiend is a Shadow only spell

+### Hero Trees
+As of now these have not been updated and many talents are broken/NYI.

 ### Spec Tree
 - Devouring Plague renamed to Shadow Word: Madness